 Key Features: Pale cream colour with fine grain; hard, wear-resistant and strong; offers great workability; ideal for everyday canes

-This Spiral Knob Handle Twisted Beech Wooden Walking Stick shows that beech wood canes are anything but boring.
-Made entirely from beech wood and beautifully varnished for a rustic appearance, this wooden walking stick is perfect for country walks.
-The knob handle is both comfortable to hold and visually pleasing, while the natural shaft has a dark and twisted appearance that adds a touch of elegance to the overall design of this country walking stick.
+The Scorched Beech Derby Cane is a perfect stick to show the simple elegance of beech wood.
+Made entirely from beech wood and beautifully scorched for a rustic appearance, this wooden walking stick is perfect for country walks.
+The Derby handle is both comfortable to hold and visually pleasing, while the natural shaft has a natural scorched appearance that adds a touch of elegance to the overall design of this country walking stick.

-The king of woods, ash is an extremely tough and resilient wood, ideal for walking sticks due to its straight grain and elegant appearance.
+The king of woods, ash is extremely tough and resilient, ideal for walking sticks due to its straight grain and elegant appearance.
 The bark is usually left unvarnished, save for small areas in need of extra protection, such as the tips of the prongs on a thumbstick, or the handle of a knobstick.
-The ash wood walking stick is the great British traditional stick – no farmer is properly equipped without an ash stick in the back of his Landrover, as he tours his property or takes his livestock to market.
+The ash wood walking stick is the great British traditional stick – no farmer is properly equipped without an ash stick in the back of his four-by-four, as he tours his property or takes his livestock to market.